-With this in mind Heathrow is proposing to introduce a departing passenger charge discount of £5.00 applied to the existing European Destination passenger departing to UK regions (including nations and crown dependencies).
-Therefore departing passengers to UK regions will receive a total £10.00 discount (this is based on a £5.00 EU departing passenger aircraft load factor incentive discount and £5.00 UK connectivity discount).
+With this in mind, Heathrow has decided to introduce a departing passenger charge discount of £5.00 to the existing European destination charge applied to passengers departing to UK regions (including nations and crown dependencies).
+Therefore, departing passengers to UK regions will receive a total £10.00 discount (this is based on a £5.00 EU departing passenger aircraft load factor incentive discount and £5.00 UK connectivity discount).

-This proposal has been developed to address issue of affordability for regional connectivity which was identified by the NCTF and is in the public interest as it will support regional passenger linkages to Heathrow and the onward connections supplied by all airport users.
-The proposal at the same time seeks to make Heathrow more competitive point of connection for regional passengers against other European and international hubs with direct UK regional links.
+This discount has been developed to address the issue of affordability for regional connectivity which was identified by the NCTF and is in the public interest as it will support regional passenger linkages to Heathrow and the onward connections supplied by all airport users.
+The discount at the same time seeks to make Heathrow a more competitive point of connection for regional passengers against other European and international hubs with direct UK regional links.

-The proposed connectivity discount may be summarised (at 2015 prices) as:
+The connectivity discount may be summarised (at 2015 prices) as: